A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 “**Artificial intelligence**”coined by John McCarthy in 1956

-- programs were not “------”, but didn’t have to be
+- programs were not “==brains==”, but didn’t have to be

 e.g., flying: birds vs. ornithopters vs. airplanes

 Computer Vision

 - Marvin Minsky, Terry Winograd attempted robotic vision
-- used simplified version of the world: “----- world”
+- used simplified version of the world: “==blocks== world”
 - robots programmed to “see” and move blocks
-- not very ----------
+- not very ==successful==

-e.g., tried to build tower from top down
+	- e.g., tried to build tower from top down

 AI & Language

 - Weizenbaum (1966) wrote ELIZA, a virtual Rogerian therapist
-- was merely a “bag of ------”
+- was merely a “bag of ==tricks==”
 - Chamberlain & Etter (1984) created RACTER (short for “raconteur”)
 - BASIC program, running on Z80 chip with 64K RAM
-- RACTER “wrote” -The Policeman’s Beard is Half Constructed-, a collection of ------ and prose
+- RACTER “wrote” -The Policeman’s Beard is Half Constructed-, a collection of ==poetry== and prose
-- these are mere “-----------”, with primitive knowledge bases; understanding language is hard
+- these are mere “==chatterbots==”, with primitive knowledge bases; understanding language is hard

 Machine Translation

 - could work word-by-word (sort of)
-- plagued by problems due to inherent --------- of language
+- plagued by problems due to inherent ==ambiguity== of language

-e.g., “Mary saw the bicycle in the store window, and she wanted it.”
+	- e.g., “Mary saw the bicycle in the store window, and she wanted it.”

-vs. “Mary saw the bicycle in the store window; she looked at it longingly and pressed her nose up against it.”
+	- vs. “Mary saw the bicycle in the store window; she looked at it longingly and pressed her nose up against it.”

-- a sentence in a technical journal had 1+ ------- syntactically correct interpretations
+- a sentence in a technical journal had 1+ ==million== syntactically correct interpretations

 ## Criticisms